Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

-Most medicine for children is already in a liquid form that doesn't require water to wash it down, but adults should never swallow pills or supplements without a full glass of water.
+Most medicines for children are already in a liquid form that doesn't require water to wash it down, but adults should never swallow pills or supplements without a full glass of water.

 You should always wash medicine down with water and not try to swallow the pills without some help.
-It is much harder to swallow pills without some liquid.
-They will not go into your bloodstream quickly.
-Instead, they will linger around in your mouth or throat and slow absorption and delay pain relief.
+Besides, it is much harder to swallow pills without some liquid.
+They need to be washed down with water so they will go into your bloodstream quickly.
+If not, they will linger around in your mouth or throat and slow absorption and delay healing.